-- Use Chatbots and digital applications for participatory preregistration and referral processes to expand the reach of interventions to those without digital access and/or who are in smaller or less frequented locations: - Provide access to and explore the use of shared digital wallets for group cash transfers for people in transit traveling in groups, and for those wishing to settle who might benefit from the ability to pool funds with others in a single digital wallet (e.g. for rent); - Ensure that digital applications used to deliver/receive CVA have peer-to-peer payment functionality and are available to the public as are most Fintech apps.
+- Provide access to and explore the use of shared digital wallets for group cash transfers for people in transit traveling in groups, and for those wishing to settle who might benefit from the ability to pool funds with others in a single digital wallet (e.g. for rent); - Ensure that digital applications used to deliver/receive CVA have peer-topeer payment functionality and are available to the public as are most Fintech apps.
 This will allow recipients of CVA to send funds back to their families or to other family members who have fallen behind or plan to move.
-A public app might also be adopted by critical service providers, such as buses or trucks; and - Consider the possibilities of digitizing the concept of a 'humanitarian service point' on a social media platform as a core tool to roll out a route-based approach.
+A public app might also be adopted by critical service providers, such as buses or trucks; and - Consider the possibilities of digitizing the concept of a 'humanitarian service point' on a social media platform as a core tool to roll out a routebased approach.
 This digital point can serve the purpose of communicating, sharing information, reporting incidents, and receiving updates and feedback from people on the move who could have already received assistance.

 For innovation, leaders in the humanitarian community with risk appetite and ambition should adopt a digitization strategy to implement a route-based approach in the humanitarian community.
-Other opportunities include the opening and use of corporate/agency digital wallets to fund and disburse CVA across a multicountry network or even the possibility of doing the same to digitize a common funding pool for agencies implementing a route-based approach in different locations.
+Other opportunities include the opening and use of corporate/agency digital wallets to fund and disburse CVA across a multi-country network or even the possibility of doing the same to digitize a common funding pool for agencies implementing a route-based approach in different locations.
 The list can go on, and the local tech community in the region could likely propose more novel solutions, if humanitarian organizations are able to think and engage openly in that space.